cmsplt/PLTOffline/README.md

 * **MakeStraightAlignment** makes a dummy alignment file with all telescopes aligned in the same place (identical to ALIGNMENT/Old/Alignment_Straight.dat).
 * **MakeTrimCalFileFake** makes a dummy trim calibration results file with randomly generated efficiencies, which presumably can be used as input to **FindTrims**.
 * **NumberOfHitsPerEvent** makes histograms of the number of hits per event, number of clusters per event, and number of hits per cluster for each plane.
+* **OccupancyPlots3x3** (D) makes occupancy plots and the plots of 3x3 efficiency.
+Since **OccupancyPlots** also makes 3x3 efficiency plots I'm not quite sure what this script does that **OccupancyPlots** doesn't, though.
+* **OverlayPHLumi** takes a pulse height histogram file and a lumi histogram file and plots them together.
+I don't know how you would make either of the two input files however.
+* **Plot3ParamFit** will simply make a plot of a gain calibration curve using the provided constants.
+Despite the name it can plot either a 3-parameter or a 5-parameter fit curve.
+* **PlotADCForVCal** plots the response in ADC counts for a given VCal given a text input file.
+* **PlotBuckets** plots the luminosity as a function of BX given an input histogram file of unknown format (of the kind read by **PLTHistReader**).
+* **PlotEvent** (DG) takes a single event from a Slink data file and makes a plot of the hit pixels for that event.
+* **PlotFedTime** takes the output of the online FED time calibration and makes a plot of the results.
+Probably better to use the utilities in the online software for this.
+* **PlotPixelVsTimeMagTest** takes an input file of unknown format and an input file of magnet data and plots the results as a function of time.
+* **PlotTemperature** takes an input file of temperature against time and plots the results.
+* **PlotThresholds** takes a file from the output of a threshold calibration and plots the results.
+* **PlotTrims** takes a trim file and plots the trim values as a function of pixel.
+* **PLTDatToWave** takes a pixel FED transparent buffer (from an ultrablack calibration, for example) and plots the resulting waveform.
+This is a little redundant with what the online software does.
+* **PLTEventDisplay** (DGA) makes a 3-D event display of events in the PLT with their tracks.
+* **PLTMC** creates simulated hits and/or tracks and generates a binary file (in the same format as the Slink data) with these simulated hits.
+It supports a wide variety of different kinds of tracks that can be generated (from the IP, parallel to the beamline, random slopes, etc.) but has not been updated since the pilot run, so it would probably need some cleaning up to make useable again.
+* **PrintBXTracks** (DGA) prints out the number of tracks per BX for the whole PLT and for each individual channel.
+* **PrintEventNumbers** (D) does what it says: it takes an input data file and, for every million events, prints out the event number and timestamp.
+* **PrintTextEvents** (D) takes an input binary data file and makes an output file containing the hit information in the events converted to text.
+* **ProcessHistograms** takes an input histogram file (of unknown format) and plots the resulting total and by-channel luminosity.
 * **RunBasicTeststandAnalysis** takes the teststand data and makes some basic occupancy, levels, and pulse height plots from it.
 Makes plots and a HTML file suitable for posting.
 * **RunTeststandGainCal** creates a (3-parameter) gain calibration from teststand data.
 * **UltraBlackFinder** takes a pixel FED transparent buffer and finds the ultrablacks in it.
 Much the same as similar routines in the online software (and I'm not sure why one would need it in the offline software).